Skip to main

 What external software applications are directly integrated?

-LabArchives® integrates with a variety of programs including Microsoft Office, UK Single Sign On, Google docs, ChemDoodle, PubMed, GraphPad Prism, and SnapGene.
-Some integrated features requires downloading a plugin from the LabArchives® website, such as Microsoft Office.
+LabArchives® integrates with a variety of programs, including Microsoft Office, UK Single Sign-On, Google Docs, ChemDoodle, PubMed, GraphPad Prism, and SnapGene.
+Some integrated features require downloading a plugin from the LabArchives® website, such as Microsoft Office.

 You may need to create a password token for external applications.
 Please see LabArchives® Using Integrations with Single Sign-on for instructions on creating a password token.